AdaCore/gnatstudio/docs/users_guide/compilation.rst

    When running an application within GPS, a new execution view is added to the bottom area to display input and output of the application.
-This view isn't closed automatically, even when the application terminates, so you still have access to the application's output.
+This view is not closed automatically, even when the application terminates, so you still have access to the application's output.
 If you explicitly close an execution window while an application is running, GPS displays a dialog window to confirm whether the application should be terminated.